magento/devdocs/guides/v2.1/cloud/project/project-multi-sites.md

 5. Save your changes to `magento-vars.php` and exit the text editor.

 ### Deploy and test on the Integration server {#cloud-multi-stores-deploy}
-The final step is to push your changes to your Magento Entperise Cloud Edition server and test your site there.
+The final step is to push your changes to your {{site.data.var.ece}} server and test your site there.
 To deploy and test:

 1. Enter the following commands in the order shown: